 Do not dead-end a 2-part load line to anchor link or lug in boom or jib point for magnet, clamshell, grapple, or other operations requiring rapid swing cycles.
 Sideways motion may break link or lug causing load to fall.
 If the link or lug in the boom or jib point has been used for any duty-cycle work with a 2-part load line, check for cracks due to side bending loads.
-Consult with Crane CARE Customer Service at the factory for repair procedure.
+Consult with factory for repair procedure.